xhayper/Animator/README.md

 -- Globals --

-HttpRequire("HttpLink") -- Require the module using GET Request, Must start with 'http://' or 'https://' animatorRequire("Path") -- Used by Animator, Same as HttpRequire but with this repo link as the prefix hookAnimatorFunction() -- Hook animator to Humanoid:LoadAnimation()
+HttpRequire("HttpLink", noCache) -- Require the module using GET Request, Must start with 'http://' or 'https://', Second arguement meant if the function should pull from cache if it exist animatorRequire("Path") -- Used by Animator, Same as HttpRequire but with this repo link as the prefix hookAnimatorFunction() -- Hook animator to Humanoid:LoadAnimation()

+httpRequireCache -- Used by HttpRequire to cache the response

 -- Hooks --
 -- This will only work if you call hookAnimatorFunction()